nicvenegas/wave-mute-sync/README.md

 ### Elgato Wave and Wave Link

-Many actions that manipulate the Wave hardware are indistinguishable from legitimately toggling the hardware mute button.
-This includes
+Many actions that manipulate the Wave hardware are indistinguishable from legitimately toggling the hardware mute button, e.g.,

-- Pressing the dial button to cycle between gain and monitoring volume/balance
+- Pressing the dial button to cycle between gain/monitoring volume/monitoring balance adjustment
-- Updating settings in the Wave Link application, e.g., Low impedance mode, Show clipguard indicator, and Wave gain lock
+- Updating some settings in the Wave Link application, e.g., Wave gain lock
 - Saving settings to hardware in the Wave Link application

-As a workaround, you can ⌃C the `ts-node` process and restart it to match the actual mute status by optionally passing the `--muted` flag
+As a workaround, you can ⌃C the `ts-node` process and restart it to match the actual hardware mute status by optionally passing the `--muted` flag

 ### Zoom